microsoft/LightGBM/docs/Python-Intro.rst

 --------------

 If you have a validation set, you can use early stopping to find the optimal number of boosting rounds.
 Early stopping requires at least one set in ``valid_sets``.
-If there is more than one, it will use all of them:
+If there is more than one, it will use all of them except the training data:

 .. code:: python